+It's important to have emergency preparedness in the workplace.
 It may not be feasible for each person to have their own personal disaster kit due to cost or space and storage issues.
-A company may find it easier to purchase and maintain the supplies in bulk.
+A company may find it easier to purchase and maintain the workplace disaster supplies in bulk.
 The basic items necessary are:

 - Food & Water